getamis/vishwakarma/examples/iam-auth-and-irsa/README.md

 $ terraform apply
 ```

-5. Execute below commands to deploy IAM role and examples:
+5. Login Besion and Execute below commands to deploy IAM role and examples:

 ```sh
 # Go to example directory, and type your oidc endpoint, ARN, and ignition bucket name.